heyskylark/demails-web3con-hackathon/README.md

+# Setup
+Currently I am using Node V17 for this project.
+- `npm install`
+- `npm start`

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.